vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 ### I need help - where do I go for support?
 * read the rest of the questions in this page!
 * read the WeeWX documentation at `weewx.com` (https://weewx.com/docs)
+* read the guides in the WeeWX wiki (https://github.com/weewx/weewx/wiki)
 * read the [instructions](Help!-Posting-to-weewx-user) about posting to the `weewx-user` group
 * post your question(s) to the `weewx-user` group (https://groups.google.com/group/weewx-user)
 * if you find any of this confusing, please [let us know](https://groups.google.com/group/weewx-user) so that we can make it better!

+### Is my hardware supported by WeeWX?

+WeeWX itself includes support for a small number of weather station models.
+However, many, many more weather stations, as well as other types of hardware, are supported by user-supplied `drivers` - extensions to the WeeWX core.

+The stations supported in WeeWX core are listed in the [hardware guide](https://weewx.com/docs/5.0/hardware/drivers/).

+Many more weather stations are listed at the [supported hardware page](http://weewx.com/hardware.html).
+There you will see pictures and model numbers.
+As you browse the devices on that page, remember that many devices are sold under different model numbers, by different vendors.
+Support for these are provided through `drivers` that you must add after you install WeeWX.

+To see all of the drivers, browse the [*Drivers* section](https://github.com/weewx/weewx/wiki#drivers) of the WeeWX wiki.

 ### Is WeeWX hard to install and use?